-- Re-attempt to auto match to Amazon listings: Choose to initiate the automatic process for matching your Amazon listings data to your Magento catalog.
+- Re-attempt to auto match to Amazon listings: Choose to initiate the automatic process for matching your Amazon listings data to your Commerce catalog.
 If products are not automatically matching, revisit your Catalog Search options in your listing lettings.
 If listings do not automatically match after updating your Catalog Search options, you can match products manually in the Update Required Info action.

 Under Select in the Action column:

 Update Required Info: Choose when listings do not automatically match to your catalog.
 You can manually match catalog products to listings, manually assign an ASIN to a catalog match, or assign a missing condition for listing.